What does a financial operations manager do?

 What is a financial operations manager?

-As we’ve already alluded to, there are some key differences between the role of chief financial officer (CFO) and financial operations manager.
-Let’s take a look:
+Not quite.
+There are some key differences between the role of a chief financial officer (CFO) and a financial operations manager:

 Financial Operations Manager